Skip to main content

 • Fail with an error as described in ths CAD.

-• Never complete due to an exceptional exit, e.g. because of a nested CVM return function.
+• Perform an exceptional exit, e.g. because of a nested CVM return function.
+In these cases, control is always returned to some higher level expression.

 Error Codes